DefElement/DefElement/pages/barycentric-dual-grid.md

 {{img::mesh-bary3}}

-In DefElement, regular polygons centred at the origin are used as reference elements of the dual grid.
+In DefElement, regular polygons centred at the origin are used as reference cells of the dual grid.